The return values of a function are a value that the function can return (optionally) as a result, after performing its operations.

 When the return

-is returned as the result of the function.
+is returned as the function’s result.

 The basic syntax of return